-The Canary Islands have 4 of Spain’s 13 national parks, with Teide, Spain’s highest mountain, being the most visited of all.
+The Canary Islands has lots of protected zones with 4 of Spain’s 13 national parks.
+Mount Teide in Tenerife, Spain’s highest mountain, being the most visited of all.

 There are eight airports on the islands serving inter-island and international flights.
 There are also extensive inter-island ferry services, as well as a regular ferry service to the Spanish mainland.

 Roads on the islands are excellent, and there are good bus links on each.
 Taxis are plentiful and inexpensive.

 There is a huge fleet of hire cars on the islands and prices are very low.